Edmonton police provide safe zone for online buyers and sellers to complete transactions | CBC News

 The zone is part of a pilot program launched to provide a safe space for buyers and sellers of online goods to meet, in response to a growing number of reports of criminal activity in such transactions, said Det.
 Michael Walkom with the Cyber Crime Investigations Unit.

-"[It's] intended to provide citizens with a safe alternative to placing themselves in potentially vulnerable positions when meeting someone for the first time regarding the sale or purchase of items listed online," Walkom said in a news release Thursday.
+"[It's] intended to provide citizens with a safe alternative to placing themselves in potentially vulnerable positions when meeting someone for the first time regarding the sale or purchase of items listed online," Walkom said Thursday.

+Last year nearly one robbery a week was occurring with this type of transaction, he said.

+"They're happening in the middle of the day; they're happening in parks, malls, shops, parking lots," Walkom said.
+"They're very violent in nature.
+We have people getting attacked with bear spray, knives, threats of firearms, physical violence, blunt instruments."

 Last year city police made 77 arrests and laid 218 charges in relation to face-to-face buying and selling of items listed online, he said.